itk-dev/naevnssekretariatet/docs/LOGGING.md

 whether it is editing a party, adding the case to an agenda or simply viewing the case.

+When logging eg. a Party change on a case we do not want to log all changes, but rather changes to specific properties.
+As an example, if a party is related to two cases, changes to case one should not be logged for case two.

+To help this, each entity that directly relates to cases must implement `LoggableEntityInterface`, which ensures a `getLoggableProperties` function.
+All loggable properties must have a getter.

-To store the logs in our database we make a LogEntry entity with the necessary fields.
+For storing logs in our database we make a LogEntry entity with the necessary fields.
 That is

 * Case ID